cmiskovich/Project_3/README.md

 ### DC Cannabis Law:

-### DC cannabis market is like the wild wild west of Weed
+### DC cannabis market is like the wild wild west of Weed:

    In 2015 Initiative 71 become law.
 This laws states that is legal for adults under the age 21 to